 It is important not to just pick any random icebreaker without some forethought.

 Types of Icebreakers

 There are different types of icebreakers that can be used depending on the time available and the purpose.

-I have a link my web page with downloads of each type.
+Here is a link to my web page with free downloads of each type.